Govindpur, Allahabad: Facilities

 Nearby localities are Chandpur, Salori, Bhulai Ka Purwa, Shivpuri and Shivkuti.

 The best part of the place is near and around taxi stand which houses HIGs from H1 to H10 and a lot many LIG flats.
 Lalaji Supermart, Shanti Niketan, Chettinad Foods and Education World Coaching are some of the attractions of the area.
 There is Uptron Chowraha near Govindpur which is a local get together place for youngsters.

 There are a number of medical stores in Govindpur; one can be found at Zeeshan Market and another important medical shop is Jaiswal Medical Store at Govindpur Chauraha.
 A number of roadside shops serve fast foods.

+Photostate printout shop also available :- Ambe door sanchar kendra.
+Spiral also made here.

 Nearby places

 Places to visit in Govindpur include Shivkuti Temple, one of the oldest temples of India which houses a Shiv Kaccheri which has thousands of shivlings and is of high importance to Shiv devotees.
 The Narayan Ashram is another such place which houses three temples in inside a huge lush green campus, which is a great outing spot for local residents.
 Also the famous, Motilal Nehru National Institute of Technology, one of the 30 NIT's of India is situated just one and a half kilometres from Govindpur colony.
 There are a number of restaurants too situated quite close to Govindpur area important one being, Treat Restaurant and The Home Restaurant.

 About 14.2 km from sangam "In Hindu tradition Triveni Sangam is the 'confluence' of three rivers.
 Sangama is the Sanskrit word for confluence.
 The point of confluence is a sacred place for Hindus".